Towards Enhancing Time Series Contrastive Learning: A Dynamic Bad Pair Mining Approach: Related Works

 \subsection{Self-Supervised Contrastive Learning}

-Contrastive learning aims to maximize the agreement between different yet related views from the same instance ($i.e.$, positive pairs), since they are assumed to share the meaningful underlying semantics \cite{chen2020simple,He_2020_CVPR,zbontar2021barlow,grill2020bootstrap}.
-By minimizing the InfoNCE loss \cite{oord2018representation}, the contrastive model forces positive pairs to align in representation space.
-Therefore, the success of contrastive learning heavily relies on the view design, while training on inappropriate views can be detrimental to model performance \cite{9873966,tian2020makes,wen2021toward}.
+Contrastive learning aims to maximize the agreement between different yet related views from the same instance ($i.e.$, positive pairs), since they are assumed to share the meaningful underlying semantics \citep{chen2020simple,He_2020_CVPR,zbontar2021barlow,grill2020bootstrap}.
+By minimizing the InfoNCE loss \citep{oord2018representation}, the contrastive model forces positive pairs to align in representation space.
+Therefore, the success of contrastive learning heavily relies on the view design, while training on inappropriate views can be detrimental to model performance \citep{9873966,tian2020makes,wen2021toward}.

 A few prior works in vision domain explored potential faulty positive pairs problem.
-RINCE \cite{chuang2022robust} alleviated this problem by designing a symmetrical InfoNCE loss function that is robust to faulty views.
-Weighted xID \cite{Morgado_2021_CVPR} then down-weighted suspicious audio-visual pairs in audio-visual correspondence learning.
-Our DBPM differs from both RINCE and Weighted xID in two main aspects.
+RINCE \citep{chuang2022robust} alleviated this problem by designing a symmetrical InfoNCE loss function that is robust to faulty views.
+Weighted xID \citep{Morgado_2021_CVPR} then down-weighted suspicious audio-visual pairs in audio-visual correspondence learning.
+Our DBPM differs from image-based solutions in following aspects.
 First, DBPM is designed for time series contrastive learning, in which not only faulty positive pairs arise, but also noisy positive pairs exist.
-Our DBPM is capable of handling both two types of bad pair simultaneously.
+The particular challenge of addressing two different types of bad positive pairs is unique to time series data and distinguishes them from image data.
+Adapting methods directly from image data may not effectively address the challenges posed by these pairs in the time series context.
+Our DBPM is designed based on the unique characteristics of these pairs within time series data, thus capable of handling both two types of bad pair simultaneously.
 Furthermore, DBPM identifies bad positive pairs based on their historical training behaviors in a dynamic manner, which allows more reliable identification of potential bad positive pairs.